msr18-osgi-artifacts/msr18-osgi-artifacts/README.md

 This folder contains all the code that supports the current research.
 It is divided in two subdirectories:

 1. **systematic-review**: hosts the Java project employed during the automatic phases of the Systematic Review (SR).
 This project was built with the only purpose of supporting the authors with the selection and extraction phase of our SR resources (it is not yet plan to be reused by other projects).
-2. **empirical-evaluation**: hosts two packages: one package with a Rascal/Java project meant to create the OSGi model from a given corpus of bundles and perform the correponding transformations (according to the presented best practices); and another package with the trackers (Eclipse plug-ins) used to get bundles classpath size and resolution time, as well as the standalone Equinox environment employed to run the research tests.
+2. **empirical-evaluation**: one package with a Rascal/Java project meant to create the OSGi model from a given corpus of bundles and perform the correponding transformations (according to the presented best practices).

 ## corpora
 This folder hosts the seven corpora used during our empirical evaluation.
 These corpora are the output of the transformations allocated in one of the *code/empirical-evaluation* projects.